Our Family Law solicitors are proud to approach their client’s matters with compassion, professionalism and care.

 When does divorce go to Court?

-If you and your spouse cannot agree on how to split your assets, or you feel that you cannot communicate with your spouse to reach an agreement, you can apply to Court for the divorce to be litigated.
+If you and your spouse cannot agree on how to split your assets, or you feel that you cannot communicate with your spouse to reach an agreement, you can apply to Court for the finances to be decided.

 If you are not sure whether you need to go to Court, speak to one of our divorce solicitors now.